Choosing a Pair of Jeans

-OPTIONAL STEP: If you want to avoid fraying, use a sewing machine and zigzap stitch around the bottoms of the shorts (see image one).
-Again, this is optional, but if you have a sewing machine I recommend you take the time to do it.
+This next step is optional, but if you want to avoid fraying, use a sewing machine and zigzag stitch around the bottoms of the shorts (see image one).
+Again, this is optional, but if you have a sewing machine, I recommend you take the time to do it.

 And You're Finished!

 Congratulations!
 You've just made a totally cute pair of shorts out of an old pair of jeans!
 Embellish the shorts to your liking and wear them with the confidence of knowing you made them yourself :)